OHSU’s K-12 COVID-19 screening program is back for the 2022-23 school year.

 We do not have any information on why a school or school district decided not to be part of the program.
 OHSU cannot ask schools to participate in this or any other program offered by OHA.

 Any public or private K-12 school in Oregon can sign up to be part of this program.
 If your school is part of the program, any student in kindergarten through 12th grade can sign up.
-Please contact your school to see if they are part of the program and learn how to enroll your student.
+Please contact your school to see if they are part of the program.

 This program is free for schools and students.
 It is an important tool to fight the spread of COVID-19 in our communities.
 The program is funded by the U.S. Department of Health and Human Services in partnership with the Oregon Heath Authority.